-Zoopla and Uswitch owner bought for £2.2bn
+Zoopla and Uswitch owner sold for £2.2bn

 Alex Chesterman, founder and chief executive of ZPG, said: "Silver Lake is the global leader in technology investing and I am firmly of the belief that ZPG will benefit from their technology expertise and global network which will help accelerate our growth."

-The deal was agreed with the Daily Mail and General Trust, which has held a substantial stake in ZPG since 2012 when its own online property business, the Digital Property Group, merged with Zoopla.
+The deal was agreed with the Daily Mail and General Trust (DMGT) which holds a near-30% stake in ZPG.

+DMGT has held a substantial stake in ZPG since 2012 when its own online property business, the Digital Property Group, merged with Zoopla.
 The company floated in London four years ago and agreed to buy the Uswitch website in 2015.

-ZPG shares jumped 30% in early trade, and shares in rival property website Rightmove were up by nearly 5%.
+ZPG shares jumped 30% to 486.2p, while shares in rival property website Rightmove rose nearly 5%.

+The directors of ZPG, who own just over 1% of the company, also backed the takeover.

+Ian Whittaker, an analyst at Liberum, said the offer indicated that buyers were prepared to pay significant premiums for high quality assets.